dk1004/Shopping-Cart/README.md

 # Shopping-Cart

-Shopping cart submit and add 4 different types of items into the cart to checkout.
+Shopping cart consists of different items that you and press the submit button and add 4 different types of items into the cart to checkout.
 When interacting with the website when you run out of items instock it will alert you with a "Sold Out" sign.
 You can restock items any time you want just click restock button.